Skip to main

 UK Libraries Learning Lab Internship is a paid opportunity for intellectually curious undergraduates from all disciplines.
 Set in our Special Collections Research Center, interns pursue individual, long-term research projects involving rare and unique archival materials from our collections, building invaluable skills under close mentorship and training from our archivists in a transformative, unique experience unlike any other available on campus.

-• Internships run from August to April.
+• Duration: Internships run from August through April

 Contact